Sanoussi Jackou: Sixth Republic

 Jackou and the PNA-Aloumat chose to participate in the October 2009 parliamentary election, which was boycotted by the major opposition parties.
 In an August 2009 interview, Jackou explained that the PNA-Aloumat decided to participate because doing so was necessary "to ensure the survival of our party"; he said that participation in elections was essential to the purpose of a political party and that he had no interest in leading a party that did not take part in elections.
 He cited the example of the opposition boycott of the 1996 parliamentary election, which he said was a mistake.
 Despite his decision to participate in the election, Jackou said in the same interview that his party was not breaking with the broader opposition.
 Regarding the August 2009 constitutional referendum, Jackou said that he supported the move to a presidential system of government, noting that he had long favored such a system, but he was critical of other constitutional changes; he said that the proposed Senate would serve no meaningful legislative purpose and would only delay legislation, while wasting money.

 Standing as a PNA-Aloumat candidate, Jackou was re-elected to the National Assembly in October 2009; he was again the only PNA-Aloumat candidate to win a seat.
 The National Assembly began meeting for the new parliamentary term on November 14, and Jackou presided over the initial meetings due to his status as the oldest Deputy in the National Assembly.
-In his opening speech, Jackou described the new National Assembly as the best one Niger had ever had, while he also stressed the importance of the National Assembly's work: "We have no margin for error.
+In his opening speech, Jackou described the new National Assembly as the best one Niger had ever had, while also stressing the importance of the National Assembly's work: "We have no margin for error.
 We are true representatives of the people and we face enormous challenges."
 Although customary practice would have the oldest deputy (the président du bureau d'âge) presiding for only a very brief time before the National Assembly elected a President to lead its work, Jackou said that, because a new constitution had been promulgated since the previous parliamentary term, it was first necessary for the National Assembly to formulate and adopt new internal regulations that would fit the new constitutional structure.
-Consequently, nine deputies, including Jackou, were chosen to sit on an ad hoc technical committee that was tasked with formulating the new internal regulations.
+Consequently, nine deputies, including Jackou, were chosen to sit on an ad hoc technical committee tasked with formulating the new internal regulations.